anpin/_cv_/src/site/src/pages/cv/index.md

 ## Summary

-Senior Software Engineer with 10+ years of experience across software engineering, smart building systems, and audiovisual technologies.
-I bring a practical mindset to solving complex problems — from building scalable, self-hosted platforms to integrating creative and embedded systems in real-world environments.
+Senior Software Engineer with 10+ years of experience delivering turnkey solutions in smart buildings, AV tech, and embedded systems — specializing in distributed, reproducible, and reactive architectures deployed in real-world environments.

 Proven success in building high-performance, scalable, and maintainable systems across domains.